Welcome to Feflow, this document will help you get started quickly. And if you have any problems during use, please send feedback on GitHub.

 What is Feflow

-Feflow (pronounced /ˈfefləʊ/) is a front-end flow and rule tool to improve engineering efficiency.
-The latest version is v0.15.8, and is hosted on Github: feflow.
+Feflow (pronounced /ˈfefləʊ/) is a front-end flow and rule tool to improve engineering efficiency., and is hosted on Github: feflow.
 At present, it has been used in many application, such as Now, Huayang Live, Huayang Friends, Mobile QQ Near Hand, Group Video, Group Gift, Huiyin, Tencent Myapp, Penguins and etc. With 80+ WEB/IOS/Andriod stable users, the cumulative production project reached 240+.

 Feflow refers to the thinking of Pipeline and divides work into five steps: init, develop, build, test, deploy.
 And corresponding to five basic commands: init, dev, build, test and deploy.

 In addition to serving basic development workflows and specifications, Feflow provides an easy-to-expand plug-in mechanism for creating a team-wide toolchain ecosystem.

 Feflow only provides a CLI and kernel.
 The CLI is responsible for interacting with the command line terminal.
 The kernel provides update mechanism, plugin mechanism and standardized log output capability.
 Feflow does not have any built-in logic related to the business.

 So, if you want to use Feflow in a team, you need to understand the following concepts: